 A native of Nova Scotia, Brad has a law degree from Western New England University and a business degree from Saint Mary’s University.
 He spent three years working in Reebok Hockey’s marketing department and recently assisted the Washington Capitals hockey operations department with multiple salary arbitrations.
 Andrews also worked at a number of AHL All-Star Games and Hockey Canada events, including the 2003 World Junior Championships.

-A former draft pick of the Calgary Flames, Keith McCambridge became the first head coach in St. John’s IceCaps history last year.
-In his first season behind the bench, McCambridge led the IceCaps to an Atlantic Division title in 2011-12 with a 43-25-5-3 record and guided his squad to the Eastern Conference Finals before losing to the eventual Calder Cup champions, the Norfolk Admirals.
-The first-year AHL coach was also selected as bench boss for the Eastern Conference All-Stars that season.
+A former draft pick of the Calgary Flames, Keith McCambridge remains the only head coach in IceCaps’ history.
+In his first season behind the bench in 2011-12, McCambridge led the IceCaps to an Atlantic Division title and guided his squad to the Eastern Conference Finals before losing to the eventual Calder Cup champions, the Norfolk Admirals.
+He was also selected as bench boss for the Eastern Conference All-Stars that season.
 Last season, McCambridge coached the IceCaps to their first-ever Calder Cup Finals appearance, losing to the Texas Stars four games to one.

 Prior to joining the IceCaps, McCambridge served as assistant coach for the American Hockey League’s Manitoba Moose where he worked with current Winnipeg Jets head coach Claude Noel.
 McCambridge helped lead the Moose to the North Division Final in 2011 in which they lost to the Hamilton Bulldogs in seven games.